Michele Bruniges

-Bruniges has a Doctorate of Philosophy in Educational Measurement, a master's degree in Education from the University of New South Wales, a Graduate Diploma in Educational Studies and a Diploma in Teaching from the Goulburn College of Advanced Education.
+Bruniges has a doctorate of philosophy in educational measurement and a master's degree in education from the University of New South Wales, and a graduate diploma in educational studies and a diploma in teaching from the Goulburn College of Advanced Education.

 Career

-Bruniges began her teaching career in 1980 at Leppington Public School prior to becoming a high school teacher of Mathematics and Computing at St Johns Park High School and Ingleburn High School.
+Bruniges began her teaching career in 1980 at Leppington Public School prior to becoming a high school teacher of mathematics and computing at St Johns Park High School and Ingleburn High School.
 She also taught in TAFE NSW and the Adult Migrant Education Service.

-From 2005 to 2008 Bruniges was Chief Executive of the Australian Capital Territory ACT Department of Education and Training.
-She held various Federal positions with the Department of Education, Employment and Workplace Relations (DEEWR), including Deputy Secretary for the Office of Early Childhood Education and Child Care; Deputy Secretary, Schools and Associate Secretary, Schools and Youth.
+From 2005 to 2008, Bruniges was chief executive of the ACT Department of Education and Training.
+She held various federal positions with the Department of Education, Employment and Workplace Relations (DEEWR), including deputy secretary for the Office of Early Childhood Education and Child Care; and deputy secretary, Schools and Associate Secretary, Schools and Youth.

-She was appointed as Director-General of the NSW Department of Education and Training in July 2011 and commenced on 7 September 2011.
+She was appointed as director-general of the NSW Department of Education and Training in July 2011 and commenced on 7 September 2011.

-From 2012 to 2015 Bruniges was also an Honorary Adjunct Professor of Education in the Faculty of Arts and Social Sciences at the University of New South Wales.
+From 2012 to 2015, Bruniges was also an honorary adjunct professor of education in the Faculty of Arts and Social Sciences at the University of New South Wales.

-In March 2016, Prime Minister Malcolm Turnbull announced Bruniges' appointment as the Secretary of the Australian Government Department of Education and Training.
+In March 2016, Prime Minister Malcolm Turnbull announced Bruniges' appointment as the secretary of the Australian Government Department of Education and Training.
 Since February 2020, the department has been known as Department of Education, Skills and Employment.
+The department is now known as the Department of Education.
+Bruniges finished her tenure on 4 April 2023 and was replaced by Tony Cook.

+Since July 2023, Bruniges has been the Chair of the Board and a non-executive director at the Australian Institute of Teaching and School Leadership.